virajmavani/semi-auto-image-annotation-tool/README.md

 2) When annotating manually, select the object class from the List and while keep it selected, select the BBox.

+3) The final annotations can be found in the file `annotations.csv` in ./annotations/

 ### Usage
 ```
 python main.py